ocaml/ocaml.org/data/tutorials/lg_03_modules.md

 Hello 2
 ```

-There how the same result can be achieved by calling the compiler manually.
+Here is how the same result can be achieved by calling the compiler manually.
 Notice the `.mli` file is compiled using bytecode compiler `ocamlc`, while
 `.ml` files are compiled to native code using `ocamlopt`: